Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Desember 2024 21.24.10 UTC
+- WIB: Jumat, 27 Desember 2024 22.23.59 UTC
-- WITA: Jumat, 27 Desember 2024 22.24.10 UTC
+- WITA: Jumat, 27 Desember 2024 23.23.59 UTC
-- WIT: Jumat, 27 Desember 2024 23.24.10 UTC
+- WIT: Sabtu, 28 Desember 2024 00.23.59 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude